Big Three (tennis)

-The Big Three is a common nickname in tennis for the trio of Roger Federer, Rafael Nadal and Novak Djokovic, each considered to be among the greatest players of all time.
-The trio have dominated men's singles tennis for nearly two decades, collectively winning 64 major singles tournaments; Nadal and Djokovic with 22 titles, and Federer with 20.
-They have been ranked as world No. 1s in singles for a total 899 weeks (equivalent to 17 years); Djokovic for 380 weeks, Federer for 310, and Nadal for 209.
-One of the three finished the season as the year-end No. 1 player every year from 2004 to 2021, with the exception of 2016.
-They have collectively occupied the top-three positions of the year-end ATP rankings eight times; in 2007, 2008, 2009, 2010, 2011, 2014, 2018, and 2019.
+The Big Three is a common nickname in tennis for the trio of Novak Djokovic, Rafael Nadal and Roger Federer, each considered to be among the greatest tennis players of all time.
+The trio dominated men's singles tennis for two decades, collectively winning 66 majors; Djokovic leads with an all-time record of 24 titles, followed by Nadal with 22 and Federer with 20.
+They have been ranked as world No. 1s in singles for a total of 947 weeks (equivalent to 18 years, 11 weeks): Djokovic for a record 428 weeks, Federer for 310, and Nadal for 209.
+One of the three finished the season as the year-end No. 1 player nearly every year from 2004 to 2023, with the exceptions of 2016 and 2022.
+They collectively occupied the top-three positions of the year-end ATP rankings eight times; in 2007, 2008, 2009, 2010, 2011, 2014, 2018, and 2019.

-The Big Four was used to describe the larger quartet of Federer, Nadal, Djokovic, and Andy Murray from about 2008 to 2017, though the term is occasionally still used when referring to the group in that period.
-They have been a critical part of what has been labelled a new "Golden Era" in tennis.
+Prior to the adoption of the term Big Three, there was the Big Four, a similar term used from about 2008 to 2016 to describe the quartet of Federer, Nadal, Djokovic, and their nearest and most consistent rival, Andy Murray.
+Although the volume of Murray's achievements did not match those of the 'Big Three', he was in contention on a similar basis during that period for the biggest trophies, reaching the final at all four majors at least once, winning several major and ATP Masters 1000 titles, in addition to the ATP Finals and the Olympics twice, while being the only other player besides the Big Three to reach the top of the ATP rankings in an 18-year period from 2004 to 2022.
+The term is still used when referring to the group.
+As both a trio and as a quartet, they have been a critical part of what has been labelled a "golden era" in men's tennis.